danintexas/AutomationFramework/README.md

 - Description text randomizer
 - Upload photos from a bank of photos for testing
 - Vin Generator
-- Account Generator tied to personal or work webserver
 - Upload logs/notification to Slack and or text message

 Special shout out to David for mentoring me through this and providing great feedback!